meshy/framewirc/README.md

 - Find a nicely overridable way to remove the `basic_handlers` boilerplate from `Client` subclasses that still allows ways to customise the behaviour.

+- Full API documentation.

+  I would really like to document the full API, not just the basics.
+I'd also like to explain my rationale for the design decisions I took, and why I feel that they are an improvement on what is currently available elsewhere.

 [cchardet-home]: https://github.com/PyYoshi/cChardet/
 [cchardet-issue-13]: https://github.com/PyYoshi/cChardet/issues/13